 Required preventative measures are put in place by OSHA, Occupational Safety and Health Administration, and NSC, National Safety Council, while regulations and product specifications are made by NACE International, National Agency of Corrosion Engineers, to prevent its effects.

 Gas Sweetening System

-Croft’s GSS, Gas Sweetening System, removes both CO2 and H2S.
+Croft’s GSS, Gas Sweetening System, also known as an Amine Plant, removes both CO2 and H2S.
 This is done by first removing all H2S, followed by the removal of CO2 up to the Amine System’s ability.
 If any CO2 remains, it will be removed during the next cycle.
 The Amine System can also be used to remove high levels of H2S.
 If CO2 removal is not needed, then utilizing Croft’s CIS, Chemical Injection System, will remove H2S by means of injecting H2S scavenger into the system.

 Chemical Injection System

 The Chemical Injection System is a safe and effective alternative to amine plants without the need for permits or the large capital investment, operating without emissions and fired vessels.
 CROFT’s highly concentrated scavenger removes H2S while decreasing the number of gallons required.
 Due to the request of our clients, CROFT’s Chemical Injection System can now be used to solve the following:

 Regardless of its use, the Chemical Injection System is ASME coded and uses TXAM solar injection pumps to eliminate emissions and maximize reliability.
 For H2S Removal, the Chemical Injection System is also NACE compliant.